USS Sarsfield: Construction and career

 Sarsfield was laid down on 15 January 1945 by the Bath Iron Works Co., Bath, Maine, and launched on 27 May 1945, sponsored by Mrs. Eugene S. Sarsfield.
 The ship was commissioned at Boston Naval Shipyard on 31 July 1945.

 Service in the United States Navy

 After the ship's fitting-out was complete, she sailed on 24 August, for Guantanamo Bay, Cuba, and shakedown training.
-She returned to Boston on 30 September and, after postshakedown alterations, got underway, on 25 October, for New York City and the Navy Day celebration.
+She returned to Boston on 30 September and, after post-shakedown alterations, got underway, on 25 October, for New York City and the Navy Day celebration.
 Following her stay at New York, she participated in training exercises in the Chesapeake Bay-Virginia Capes area until 13 December, when she entered the Brooklyn Navy Yard for installation of some experimental equipment.